gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 Host Code
 ^^^^^^^^^

-All that's left is to write our host side code.
+As our Final step, all that's left is to write our host side code.
 We begin by requesting a window and creating a ``GPRTContext``:

 .. that we will use to show our checkerboard pattern.